dear-clouds/better-mdl/README.md

 ## Features Available

 #### Everywhere
 - Back to Top button
 - Hide comments with defined terms
 - Option to hide the default MDL stats on profile

 #### Profile
 - Titles by Country
 - Option to hide share icons on drama & people
+- Bookmark lists & see saved lists on profile
+- Pin favorite titles on profile via a list (suggested by KC Drama LOVER)

 #### Title pages
 - Links to IMDB/Trakt etc.
 - Ratings from IMDB/Rotten Tomatoes/Metacritic
 - Link to Anilist for Adaptations
 - Add a heart to your liked people
 - Friend ratings & ability to put your favs at the top (_suggested by sailingmars_)
+- Average friends score (suggested by Saarthak)

 #### People pages
 - 3 Layout Views (Original, Thumbnails & Posters)
 - Status icons
 - Show the total for each status on your list
 - Sorting & Ordering options
 - Hide completed titles
 - Collapse the sections

+#### Dramalist
+- Export dramalists in .csv (suggested by spepp)

 ### Screenshots